ice09/blockchainers-tech-sources/content/posts/decoupling-dlt-components-with-message-based-event-handling.md

 #### 3. Transact with the contract to turn the switch

 * Use `cast` to call the function `turnSwitch(1)` on the deployed smart contract.
-See step ... in [Switch Dumb Contract README](https://github.com/ice09/dlt-event-monitor/blob/main/dumb-contract/README.md)
+See the step in [Switch Dumb Contract README](https://github.com/ice09/dlt-event-monitor/blob/main/dumb-contract/README.md#get-deployed-contract-address)

 #### 4. See the queued messages with the Event payload in RabbitMQ